-3.2.4 Producers follow Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), maintaining compliance with agricultural chemical handling, storage, and application regulations.
-FIFRA regulates the distribution, sale, and use of

-3.2.5 The U.S. is a signatory to Rotterdam Convention of the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticide in International

-3.2.6 Producers comply with the Toxic Substances Control Act to regulate chemicals that pose an unreasonable risk to health or to the environment and to regulate

-Producers follow the Resource Conservation and Recovery Act (RCRA), which controls hazardous waste, nonhazardous solid waste, and underground storage tanks.
-RCRA requires hazardous waste to be managed in compliance with technical standards for containers, tanks, drip pads, and containment buildings, and regulates accumulation quantity and time limits.
-RCRA also requires personnel training, contingency planning for emergency procedures, preparedness and prevention procedures, land disposal restrictions, manifest tracking, waste minimization, and record keeping for the categories of small-

-3.2.8 Producers follow Safe Drinking Water Act regulations to protect public health by preventing contamination of surface and ground sources of drinking water.
+- 3.2.4 Producers follow the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), maintaining compliance with agricultural chemical handling, storage and application regulations.
+FIFRA regulates the distribution, sale and use of pesticides. - 3.2.5 The U.S. is a signatory to the Rotterdam Convention of the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, enforcing a banned list of chemicals for producer use. - 3.2.6 Producers comply with the Toxic Substances Control Act to regulate chemicals that pose an unreasonable risk to health or to the environment and to regulate these chemicals' distribution and use. - 3.2.7 Producers follow the Resource Conservation and Recovery Act (RCRA), which controls hazardous waste, nonhazardous solid waste and underground storage tanks.
+RCRA requires hazardous waste to be managed in compliance with technical standards for containers, tanks, drip pads and containment buildings, and regulates accumulation quantity and time limits.
+RCRA also requires personnel training, contingency planning for emergency procedures, preparedness and prevention procedures, land disposal restrictions, manifest tracking, waste minimization and recordkeeping for the categories of small- and large-quantity hazardous waste generators. - 3.2.8 Producers follow Safe Drinking Water Act regulations to protect public health by preventing contamination of surface and ground sources of drinking water.

-3.5.3 Producers shall engage with local communities to ensure that communications of concerns, complaints, or other grievances between community members and producers are understood and addressed in a collaborative manner.

-3.5.3.1 The Emergency Planning and Community Right-to-Know Act (EPCRA) supports community awareness and response to hazardous substances

-3.5.3.3 The Environmental Protection Agency Water Data Tool How's My Waterway provides information about potential watershed contamination.

-3.5.3.4 Producers support the development of local resource planning groups composed of agricultural landowners and producers to address local
+- 3.5.3 Producers shall engage with local communities to ensure that communications of concerns, complaints or other grievances between community members and producers are understood and addressed in a collaborative manner. - 3.5.3.1 The Emergency Planning and Community Right-to-Know Act (EPCRA) supports community awareness and response to hazardous substances used in society. - 3.5.3.3 The Environmental Protection Agency Water Data Tool How's My Waterway provides information about potential watershed contamination. - 3.5.3.4 Producers support the development of local resource planning groups composed of agricultural landowners and producers to address local conservation and environmental issues.